kriszyp/xstyle/README.md

 The "on" definition makes it possible to register handlers directly from rules.
 This property definition does not need to be assigned to a new name.
 It utilizes sub-property names to specify the event to listen for.
 The property name should be the form of <code>on-&lt;event-name></code>.
-The value of the property should be a definition (or an expression) pointing to a function, that should be executed in response to the event.
+The value of the property should be an expression that should be executed in response to the event.
 For example, to register a <code>click</code> handler, we could write a property:

+	on-click: click-handler();

+The triggering event is also available in through the event definition:

-	on-click: click-handler;
+	on-click: click-handler(event);

 See the Data Bindings section below, as you will probably want to access sub-properties of definitions for your event handlers.